rohitchakraborty/rohitchakraborty/README.md

 # 👋 Hi, I’m @rohitchakraborty
 - :telescope: I’m working as a Team Lead and contribute to backend development using Java and Python.
-Also well versed in PostgreSQL, Neptune and GraphQL.
+Also, well versed in PostgreSQL, Neptune and GraphQL.

 📫 Reach me at:
 - [![](https://img.shields.io/badge/Mail-rohitchakraborty@hotmail.com-blue)](mailto:rohitchakraborty@hotmail.com?subject=[GitHub])